dharmeshprataps/Zomentum/README.md

 Testing is done using mocha and chai.

+Node-Cron is used for clearing out the MongoDB data after every 1 hour.

+ScreenShots are also uploaded in the screenshots folder.

 To run server => npm start

 To run testing => npm run test